TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Description:**

-Changes the value of an index in a sequence quickly.
+Change the value of an index in a sequence quickly.
 Adds a reference to `val`.
 Negative indices are not supported.

 !!!warning
     Use this function only if you are certain that `idx` is inside `seq`.
-Bound checks are only performed in debug mode.
+Bound checks are only performed in debug builds.

 **Parameters:**